Andy Summers: Pre-Police career

 Summers' professional career began in the mid-1960s in London as guitarist for the British rhythm and blues band Zoot Money's Big Roll Band, which eventually came under the influence of the psychedelic scene and evolved into the acid rock group Dantalian's Chariot.
 In September 1966, Summers was the first guitarist encountered by Jimi Hendrix after landing in the UK.
 The young Summers is portrayed in fiction as one of the "two main love interests" in Jenny Fabian and Johnny Byrne's 1969 book Groupie, in which he is given the pseudonym "Davey".

-After the demise of Dantalian's Chariot, Summers joined Soft Machine for three months and toured the United States.
+After the demise of Dantalian's Chariot, Summers joined Soft Machine for three months in the summer of 1968 and toured the United States.
 For a brief time in 1968, he was a member of the Animals, then known as Eric Burdon and the Animals, with whom he recorded one album, Love Is.
 The album features a recording of Traffic's "Coloured Rain", which includes a 4 minute and 15 second guitar solo by Summers.
 The LP also included a reworked version of Dantalian's Chariot's sole single "Madman Running Through the Fields".

 After five years in Los Angeles, mostly spent studying classical guitar and composition in the music programme at California State University, Northridge, from which he graduated in 1972, he returned to London with his American girlfriend, Kate Lunken.

-In London, Summers recorded and toured with acts including Kevin Coyne, Jon Lord, Joan Armatrading, David Essex, Neil Sedaka and Kevin Ayers.
+In London Summers recorded and toured with acts including Kevin Coyne, Jon Lord, Joan Armatrading, David Essex, Neil Sedaka and Kevin Ayers.
 In October 1975 he participated in an orchestral rendition of Mike Oldfield's Tubular Bells.

-In 1977, Summers was invited by ex-Gong bassist Mike Howlett to join his band Strontium 90, but was soon coaxed away by future Police bandmates Sting and Stewart Copeland.
+In 1977 Summers was invited by ex-Gong bassist Mike Howlett to join his band Strontium 90, but was soon coaxed away by future Police bandmates Sting and Stewart Copeland.
+According to Copeland, Summers met him and Sting when the three worked together as session musicians.
+Later, when Summers by chance encountered Copeland on the London Underground the two went for coffee, and Summers told Copeland, "Stewart, you and that bass player (Sting), you've got something.
+But you need me in the band - and I accept."